 - The survey’s findings are used to inform evidence-based policy development and strategic planning across the Victorian government.

-The Survey is administered using computer-assisted telephone interviews.
-The VPHS 2018 was conducted at the state-wide level with a sample size of approximately 7,100.
+In 2019 the survey was conducted at a state-wide level with a sample size of approximately 7,200.

-The findings from the Victorian Population Health Survey 2018 are presented for each of the 17 Department of Health and Human Services areas and Divisions, as well as for the state of Victoria.
+The findings from 2019 are presented for each of the 17 Department of Health areas and Divisions, as well as for the state of Victoria.

 The indicators presented as dashboards are: